Regulation of Childhood Growth

 New treatment approaches for growth-plate disorders

 Recombinant human growth hormone (GH) is commonly used to treat short stature in children.
 However, GH treatment has limited efficacy, particularly in severe, non-GH–deficient conditions such as chondrodysplasias, and has off-target effects.
 Systemic insulin-like growth factor-1 (IGF-1) treatment has similar deficiencies.
-There are many endocrine and paracrine factors that promote chondrogenesis at the growth plate, which could potentially be used to treat these disorders.
+There are many endocrine and paracrine factors that promote chondrogenesis at the growth plate that could potentially be used to treat these disorders.
 Targeting these growth factors specifically to the growth plate might augment the therapeutic skeletal effect while diminishing undesirable effects on non-target tissues.
 To develop growth plate–targeted therapy, we previously used yeast display to identify single-chain human antibody fragments that bind to cartilage with high affinity and specificity.
 We then created fusion proteins combining these cartilage-targeting antibody fragments with IGF-1, an endocrine/paracrine factor that positively regulates chondrogenesis.
 Using a GH–deficient mouse model, we found that subcutaneous injections of these fusion proteins increased growth-plate height without increasing proliferation in kidney cortical cells, demonstrating greater on-target efficacy at the growth plate and less off-target effect on the kidney than IGF-1 alone.
-Our findings provide proof of principle that targeting therapeutics to growth plate cartilage could potentially improve treatment for childhood growth disorders.
+Our findings provide proof of principle that targeting therapeutics to growth plate cartilage can potentially improve treatment for childhood growth disorders.

 Additional Funding